HosseinHosseini/Semantic-Adversarial-Examples/README.md

 Paper can be found here:
 **Semantic Adversarial Examples**
 *Hossein Hosseini and Radha Poovendran*
-<sub>Network Security Lab (NSL), Department of Electrical Engineering, University of Washington
+Network Security Lab (NSL), Department of Electrical Engineering, University of Washington
 Link